Reopening The Red Doors

 To minimize risk, only essential visitors will be permitted into school buildings.
 If there is a critical reason to come into a school building (for example, to pick up a sick child), we ask that only one parent or guardian visit a building when possible.
 Though we will not be able to see each other inside in person, parent/teacher connections are critical to learning—we will rely on Zoom and other video conferencing platforms as much as possible to maintain communication.

 Symptoms or Exposure: Staying Home

 As per the Centers for Disease Control and Prevention and Rhode Island Department of Health recommendations and guidelines, if any community member is displaying symptoms of COVID-19, or believes they have been exposed to COVID-19, the best way to limit transmission is to stay home.
 In these cases, students will be able to participate in learning remotely.
 Any student, parent, faculty or staff member who has symptoms or suspects exposure should stay home, follow up with their health care provider, and notify the school nurse through Magnus or directly.
-If the symptoms arrive during the day, that individual will be placed into newly created isolation rooms to minimize risk, and children must be picked up within the hour.
-Once reported, the school nurse will then notify Lincoln leadership and the Rhode Island Department of Health, which will collaborate in service of the greater community.

 Students who are unable to be on campus because of a medical reason will be able to continue their studies from a distance via Zoom if they are well enough to do so.

 This work has been guided by the RIDOH Outbreak Response Protocols K–Grade 12.

 We are waiting on guidance from our transportation partners on bussing schedules and protocols.
 We will update you as information arrives.